coderefinery/manuals/icebreakers.md

 ## General questions

 - What’s a good icebreaker question?
+- Let's select a mascot for this workshop.
+What should it be?
 - How is the weather where you live?
 - How are you doing?
 - Are you happy to continue this workshop for another week?